Rene Rinnekangas

+In 2026, Rinnekangas secured his second X Games gold medal by winning the Men's Snowboard Knuckle Huck at X Games Aspen, notably defeating veteran Halldór Helgason with a technical performance highlighted by his signature "hand-drag" creative style.

 Rinnekangas started snowboarding at age four alongside his older brother, Riko, in the small town of Iisalmi, Finland.
 "I just had to try it out because everything he did was the coolest thing ever.".
 He also plays bass guitar in his brother's punk bank, Kätfish.